-Second Second Quarter First Half
+Third (Third Quarter Year-to-)-Date

 (In millions) 2014 2013 2014 2013

-Interest income \$ 6 \$ - \$ 12 \$ -
+Interest income \$ 6 \$ 1 \$ 18 \$ 1

-Interest expense (16) (17) (41) (33)
+Interest expense (25) (15) (65) (48)

+Gain on disposition of joint venture 381 382

-Other income (expense), net (2) 8 (2) 13
+Other income (expense), net 1 (1) 14

-Second quarter and first half 2014 interest income includes \$5 million and \$11 million, respectively, of interest income earned on the OfficeMax Timber Notes net of amortization of the fair value adjustment recorded at the Merger date.
-Interest income on the Timber Notes net of fair value adjustment amortization is expected to be approximately \$21 million for fiscal year 2014.
-The associated non-recourse debt net of amortization of the fair value adjustment recorded at the Merger date added \$5 million and \$10 million of interest expense in the second quarter and first half of 2014, respectively, and is expected to be approximately \$20 million for fiscal year 2014.
-Interest expense in the second quarter and first half of 2014 also reflects \$5 million and \$10 million increases, respectively, due to interest incurred on debt acquired in the Merger, offset by decreases of \$2 million and \$4 million, respectively, associated with the maturity of \$150 million of the 6.25% senior notes in August 2013.
-Debt associated with the joint venture in Mexico will be deconsolidated when the sale is completed, currently expected during the third quarter of 2014.
-Additionally, interest expense in the second quarter of 2014 includes a \$9 million reversal of previously accrued interest expense on uncertain tax positions following resolution of the related matter.
+Third quarter and year-to-date 2014 interest income includes \$5 million and \$16 million, respectively, of interest income earned on the OfficeMax Timber Notes net of amortization of the fair value adjustment recorded at the Merger date.
+The associated non-recourse debt net of amortization of the fair value adjustment recorded at the Merger date added \$5 million and \$15 million of interest expense in the third quarter and year-to-date 2014, respectively.
+Interest expense in the third quarter and year-to-date 2014 also reflects an additional \$5 million and \$15 million of increase, respectively, due to interest incurred on debt acquired in the Merger, offset by decreases of \$1 million and \$5 million, respectively, associated with the maturity of \$150 million of the 6.25% senior notes in August 2013.
+Additionally, interest expense in year-to-date 2014 includes a \$9 million reversal of previously accrued interest expense on uncertain tax positions following resolution of the related matter.